csoroiu/alis/k8s/k3s-readme.txt

 #kubectl taint nodes odroid k3s-controlplane=true:NoSchedule

 # for removing a node, safest way is to:
-# cordon the node
+# drain the node (or cordon)
-# if drain fails, taint the node with NoeExecute
+# if drain fails, taint the node with NoExecute
 # wait for pods to be moved away
 # stop the service on the node
 # remove the node